Philippine Airlines Flight 812: In popular culture

-The incident is referenced in the 2013 British film Metro Manila.
+The incident is referenced in the 2013 Filipino film Metro Manila.
 The film's protagonist Oscar Ramirez (Jake Macapagal) tells the story of Alfred Santos, a textile factory owner who lost his father to a gang hired by a rival factory.
 Having been forced to shut down his business due to continuous threats by his rival, Santos hijacked an airliner and ordered the passengers to surrender their money and valuables before jumping off the plane to his death.

+A year later, Flight 812's hijacking would be the basis of the plot of the Shake Rattle and Roll XV segment "Flight 666".